How to install LogChimp on Ubuntu?

 sudo rm logchimp-server.tar.gz

-# Install packages using yarn
+# Install packages using pnpm

 Configuration

-Running in background
+Running in the Background

 Create a service file in /etc/systemd/system/logchimp.service